TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 29/Proverbs 29.6.md

 ---

-In the transgression of an evil man there is a snare; But the righteous doth sing and rejoice.
+An evil man is snared by his sin, but the righteous can sing and be glad.